LandlordPlugin/LandLord/README.md

 LandLord uses maven as dependency resolver.
 Execute the maven goal "package" to get a jar, that contains all dependencies.
 The jars will be located in target folder of their respect version (1.13.2+ in latest, 1.12.2 in legacy).
-Execute setup.sh to install the testservers with all dependencies and runfiles for IntelliJ!

 Contribution
 ============